 10. Do not force

 Forcing a child to practice handwriting is not a solution.
 It’s important to be calm and patient while you help your child.
-Even if they commit mistakes, point out one mistake at a time and help them with corrections.
-Being friendly will improve their morale and interest and ensure they learn from their mistakes.
+Even if they make mistakes, point out only one mistake at a time and help them with corrections.
+Being positive will improve their morale and ensure they learn from their mistakes.

-Also, teach them one letter and one word at a time rather than multiple sentences at once.
-It’s also important to give them breaks in between.
-Such simple tips will make the learning process enjoyable, and the outcome would surprise you.
+Also, take it slow and teach them one letter or word at a time rather than multiple sentences at once.
+It’s important to give them breaks to get up and stretch, do a few jumping jacks, or use the restroom.
+These simple tips will make the learning process more enjoyable for everyone.

 11. Focus on posture

 Correct posture can significantly help improve handwriting.
-Sitting on the floor or couch while writing is an incorrect posture.
-Make your child sit on a sturdy table and chair and ask them to rest their arms on the table.
+Sitting on the floor or couch while writing is not the best posture for legible writing.
+Have your child sit on a sturdy chair and ask them to rest their arms on the table.
 Their torso should be upright, and their feet well-supported on the ground.
 Such a posture prevents strain on the muscles and helps improve handwriting.
+If your child’s feet cannot reach the ground, stack several thick books under their feet until they can rest comfortably.

 12. Use handwriting worksheets and lined papers

 Tip: If you’re using a blank sheet of paper, you can use a ruler to draw light lines.
+If needed, a highlighter ot thick marker can be used to visually emphasize the lines.
 Using guided material will help improve penmanship and build confidence.

 13. Be flexible

 Take baby steps with your child.
-Writing too much can result in frustration and fatigue, resulting in bad handwriting.
-Begin with half a page of practice and increase to a page gradually.
-Moreover, too many rules and regulations could make the process of practicing handwriting less enjoyable.
-Therefore, focus on splitting the practice into smaller bits for better results.
+Asking them to write too much can result in frustration and fatigue which leads to illegible handwriting.
+Begin with a brief, five-minute practice and increase gradually.
+Moreover, too many rules could make the process of practicing handwriting less enjoyable.
+Therefore, focus on breaking down the practice to focus on only one or two skills at a time for better results.

 Tip: Don’t just tell your child to write and practice.
-Instead, make it a fun-filled experience by asking thought-provoking questions or write out a few words and let them complete the page.
+Instead, make it a fun-filled experience by asking thought-provoking questions or writing out a few words and letting them complete the page.